ggndpsingh-old/FlickrSpike/readme.md

 Typically the project structure has the followings:
 * ***Service*** – The core of the app that talks to the backend side via network calls
 * ***Model*** – The data model to represent an entity. eg. FlickrPhoto
-* ***View*** – The UI Elements which are container within a View Controler and interact with UI. eg. Table View Cells
+* ***View*** – The UI Elements which are contained within a View Controler and interact with UI. eg. Table View Cells
 * ***View-Model*** – The model representing the data necessary for the view to display itself; but it’s also responsible for gathering, interpreting, and transforming that data by communicating with services layer
 *	***View-Controller*** – The controllers that directly interact with the UI and manage the UI state.
 The code for Views and View-Controllers have similar goals and they are commonly categorised into one category